ccdc-opensource/on-site-webcsd/README.md

 ## Initial recommended specification

-Recommended requirements for On-Site Lattice and WebCSD:
+Recommended requirements for postgres server:
+ - Postgres version 14 or newer
-170GB free hd space, 32GB ram, 8 core cpu.
+ - 170GB free hd space

+Recommended requirements for postgres server including Macromolecule Hub:
+ - Postgres version 14 or newer
+ - 400GB free hd space

-Recommended requirements for On-Site Lattice and WebCSD including Macromolecule Hub:
+Recommended requirements for On-Site Lattice and WebCSD containers:
-400GB free hd space, 32GB ram, 8 core cpu.
+ - 30GB free hd space, 32GB ram, 8 core cpu.

-On-Site WebCSD should work with any Linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
+On-Site Lattice and WebCSD should work with any Linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
 Note that these match the 2023.3 Desktop release.

  - RedHat Enterprise 7.6 or higher, 8 and 9
  - CentOS 7.6 or higher